-It's Time You Finally Learned How To Make Real Eggnog
+This Christmas Eve You Should Really Try Our Eggnog Recipe

-It’s that time of year again, when grocery store shelves make room for the most controversial of all seasonal arrivals: eggnog.
+It’s that time of year again, when folks start dishing up the most controversial of all seasonal arrivals: eggnog.
 When it comes this yolky, spicy, satiny drink, there isn’t much middle ground.
 Some people are appalled by the richness, while others (myself included) can’t get enough of the stuff.

 There’s an old adage about eggnog that if you’ve only tried the store-bought variety, you’ve never really had it at all.
 We tend to agree.
-Commercial eggnog has to contain no less than one percent egg, and often amps the sugar to extremes to invent flavor.
+Commercial eggnog has to contain no less than one percent egg and its makers often amp the sugar up to extremes to invent flavor.

 This holiday, we want you to give the nog another shot by making, or just partaking, in the real thing.

 WHAT THE HELL IS EGGNOG ANYWAY?

 Eggnog goes back centuries.
 The English used to mix milk, eggs, spices, and ale into a hot drink and use it as a medicine, commonly called a posset.
 As time went on, that concoction took on variations as Europeans spread across the new world.
-Eggnog as we know it today was more or less invented in the American colonies where access to chickens, cows, and rum brought together the three key ingredients.
+Eggnog, as we know it today, was more or less invented in the American colonies where access to chickens, cows, and rum brought together the three key ingredients.

 Eggnog was the signature drink of the Christmas season by the time the American Revolution rolled around.
 Noted bacchanalian George Washington kept a vat of the stuff on hand during the holidays.
 His recipe is pretty close to what you’d get to this day.